Get the 411 on the Taurus pistol recall here so you can take the necessary steps in case you own one!

 Up Next: 36 Best Handguns You Will Ever Need

-Editor’s Note: This post was first published in August 2015 and has been updated for quality and relevancy.
+Editor’s Note: This post was first published on April 17, 2018, and has been updated for quality and relevancy.